money-on-chain/OMoC-Decentralized-Oracle/monitor/README.md

 ## Monitor

-Monitor main purpose is notify and display about defined state alerts.
-Those states are:
+Monitor main purpose is notify and display alerts.
+Those alerts are:

- * oracle process is not running
+ * oracle process is running or not (checked via supervisor)
- * there is no balance of native coin, required for oracle's gas consumtion
+ * there is no balance of native coin, required for oracle's gas consumption
  * oracle haven't published price in a defined period of time

-Alerts will be sent via email when they are triggered and can also be check all the time in the web interface.
+Alerts will be sent via email or to a slack hook when they are triggered and can also be checked all the time in the web interface.